Arthur Wint: Biography

 In 1942 he joined the British Commonwealth Air Training Plan and set the Canadian 400-metre record while training there.
-He was sent to Britain for active combat during World War II as a pilot.
+He was sent to Great Britain for active combat during World War II as a pilot.
 He left the Royal Air Force in 1947 to study medicine at St Bartholomew's Hospital, through the British further education and vocational training scheme for ex-servicemen.

+Wint won the British AAA Championships titles in the 440 and 880 yards events at the 1946 AAA Championships.
+He would later win three more AAA titles.

 In the 1948 London Games, Wint won Jamaica's first Olympic gold medal for the 400 metres (46.2 seconds), beating his team-mate Herb McKenley.
 In the 800 metres he won silver, after American Mal Whitfield's gold.
 Wint missed a probable third medal when he pulled a muscle in the 4 × 400 metres relay final.

 In Helsinki in 1952 he was part of the historic team setting the world record while capturing the gold in the 4 × 400 metres relay.
 He also won silver in the 800 metres, again coming second to Mal Whitfield.

 Wint ran his final race in 1953 at Wembley Stadium, finished his internship, and graduated as a doctor.
 The following year he was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II in the 1954 New Year Honours.
 In 1955 Wint returned to Jamaica, eventually settling in Hanover as the only resident doctor in the parish.
 In 1973 he was awarded the Jamaica honour of the Order of Distinction.
 He served as Jamaica's High Commissioner to Britain and ambassador to Sweden and Denmark from 1974 to 1978.
 He was inducted in the Black Athlete's Hall of Fame in the US (1977), the Jamaica Sports Hall of Fame (1989) and the Central American & Caribbean Athletic Confederation Hall of Fame (2003).

 Death and legacy

 Wint died on Heroes Day in Linstead, aged 72.
 His funeral was attended by hundreds of people, including the Jamaican Prime Minister.
-In 2012, a Blue Heritage Plaque was unveiled at 22 Philbeach Avenue, London, where he lived while studying medicine.
+In 2012, a Blue Heritage Plaque was unveiled at 22 Philbeach Gardens in Earls Court, London, where he lived while studying medicine.
 At the same event, his daughter launched her book about him, titled The Longer Run.